jmuxfeldt/jostMlib/README.md

 The menus work nearly identical to html popup menus.

-Visually best with in combinatin with the [wslib](https://github.com/supercollider-quarks/wslib) quark.
+Visually best with in combination with the [wslib](https://github.com/supercollider-quarks/wslib) quark.

 - #### ActionMenu
 ![ActionMenu](./ActionMenu.jpg)